Austin Apartments That Actually Allow Large Dogs (Verified List)

 Yes, really.
 A pet resume sounds ridiculous.
 But it works.

 Put together a one-page doc with your dog’s name, breed, age, weight, and spay/neuter status.
-Add vaccination records, your vet’s contact info, and any training certifications (Canine Good Citizen is the gold standard here).
+Add vaccination records and your vet’s contact info.
+Training certifications help too (Canine Good Citizen is the gold standard here).
 Throw in a calm, well-groomed photo of your dog and references from previous landlords confirming no damage or noise complaints.

 Offer a Larger Deposit